miku/groupcover/README.md

 id, group, attribute, [key, key, ...]
 ```

-Items from different groups may share an attribute.
-Depending on a order
+Items from different groups may share an attribute value (e.g. ISBN or DOI).
-relation over groups (possibly per key), a number of keys may be dropped for
+Depending on a order relation over groups (possibly per key), a number of keys
-an entry.
+may be dropped for an entry.

 Simple case
 -----------